-- formation or promotion of the Company; or - Offer of Shares under this Prospectus.
+- · formation or promotion of the Company; or - Offer of Shares under this Prospectus.

-RSM Corporate Australia Pty Ltd has acted as Investigating Accountants to the Offer and has performed work in relation to due diligence enquiries, for which it will be paid \$15,000 (plus GST and disbursements).
+RSM Corporate Australia Pty Ltd has acted as Investigating Accountants to the Offer and has performed work in relation to due diligence enquiries, for which it will be paid \$7,500 (plus GST and disbursements).

-Piper Alderman has acted as the Australian legal adviser to the Offer and has performed work in relation to due diligence enquiries, for which it will be paid \$25,000 (plus GST and disbursements).
+Baker and McKenzie has acted as the Australian legal adviser to the Offer and has performed work in relation to the Offer, for which it will be paid \$40,000 (plus GST and disbursements).